How To Measure Square Footage Of A House

 A general mistake some people make in measuring the square footage of a house with 2 stories is thinking the square footage for one floor is automatically the same as that of the other.

-For instance, if the value of the bottom floor is 600 square feet, many assume that the value for the top floor is also automatically 600 square feet.
+For instance, if the value of the bottom floor is 600 square feet, many assume that the value of the top floor is also automatically 600 square feet.
 This is wrong.

 To accurately measure the square footage of a 2-story house, you will have to measure the square footage of every room just as you would do for any other kind of house.